corona-warn-app/cwa-website/blog/2022-02-23-cwa-2-18/index.md

 page-description: "CWA 2.18: Improving the display of the G status in the Corona-Warn-App"
 page-name: cwa-2-18
 page-name_de: cwa-2-18
-author: CWA Team, 10 am
+author: CWA Team, 2:20 pm
 layout: blog
 ---